 She wasn’t supposed to be in here, but as the box was currently under refurbishment and as a result, out of use to the families and friends of Quidditch players and sponsors, for whom they would normally be reserved for.
 In this case it was the families and friends of the Pride of Portree and the Tutshill Tornados.

-She wasn’t sure why she was sneaking around, she was allowed to go to other matches and watch the games as the federation and teams didn’t really frown upon it, so long as you didn’t cause any trouble.
+She wasn’t sure why she was sneaking around.
+She was allowed to go to other matches and watch the games as the federation and teams didn’t really frown upon it, so long as you didn’t cause any trouble.
 Although there was normally a ban on having certain teams watching others, but mainly due to the violence that could happen at these matches.
-Roxanne would have been sitting in one of the other boxes, but she had arrived late, having trouble finding her wand so that she could apparate up to Portree in Scotland, she had left her wand on her kitchen counter and it had taken her a lot longer then she cared to admit to find it.
+Roxanne would have been sitting in one of the other boxes, but she had arrived late, having trouble finding her wand so that she could apparate up to Portree in Scotland.
+She had left her wand on her kitchen counter and it had taken her a lot longer than she cared to admit to, to find it.
 She had decided that after she had watched this match, that she would visit the Hogsmeade branch of her father’s shop, deciding that as she was in Scotland already it wouldn’t take that long to get there.

 “Why are you in here?”
-Roxanne asked, “Why are you not sitting in one of the other boxes?”
+Roxanne asked again, “Why are you not sitting in one of the other boxes?”